joshmarshall/dhtest/README.md

 ## HowTo

-Since the purpose of this is to show how a project is built using dh-virtualenv, it's work describing the steps to build this.
+Since the purpose of this is to show how a project is built using dh-virtualenv, it's worth describing the steps to build this.
 It really comes down to these simple steps:

 * Build a proper python project.
 * Set up your debian folder with a few required files.